Please Me: Critical reception

 "Please Me" received mostly positive reviews from music critics.
 Claire Rowden of MTV praised the collaboration; she called Mars's vocals "sweet and charming" and Cardi B's verses "heated and fiery".
 Mike Nied writing for Idolator called the song "a sensual bop" and said Mars "shows off his velvety vocals on the seductive chorus" while Cardi B's verses are "self-assured and smooth".
 Time's Andrew Chow said "Please Me" shows "Cardi's elasticity in style and form" and her "unfettered, bombastic joy".
 Chow added while everyone expects "everything Cardi does to be a confrontation", she flirts on the track.
 Consequence of Sound's Lake Schatz praised Cardi B's rap verses, such as "Do my back like I do these records, break that shit".
-According to Colin Joyce of Vice the song is "perfect for the holiday: horny, performative, a little corny".
-Liz Calvario of Entertainment Tonight said the single is "perfect" for Valentine's Day.
+According to Colin Joyce of Vice and Liz Calvario of Entertainment Tonight the song is "perfect" for Valentine's Day.
+Joyce added "horny, performative..."
 Tara Martinez from Elite Daily said "Please Me" is "extremely suggestive" and "unapologetically sexy".
 Lucas Villa writing for AXS said "Cardi and Mars aim to please once again with this R&B throwback-styled romp".
 XXL's Tony Centeno called the track a "bedroom banger" and Cardi B's rap verses "extra raunchy".

 Although Rhian Daly from NME did not consider "Please Me" to be Cardi B's best song because "she's far better when she's got some fire beneath her", Daly praised it by saying Cardi B "dominates" the track because most songs have "the man calling the shots".
 Daly also said Cardi B calls the shots "while making sure she's getting what she wants too".
 Daly said Mars's vocals show "sensual R&B" and that Cardi B's rapping is "something far more x-rated".
 Pitchfork's Michelle Kim criticized "Please Me", saying Mars "attempts to make his own bump 'n' grind anthem" but that "his request feels painfully safe and vanilla, like if a bot was programmed to write sexts".
 Kim also said the song has an "awkward tempo" and is "definitely not sexy enough to be played in the bedroom".